krishnagupta/uprise-interview-challenge-booking/README.md

 # Introduction #

 The purpose of this tool to be built is to make appointment booking between people a lot easier.
-The usual process is to exchange mails between people till they find a convenient time.
+The usual process is to exchange mails between people till they find a convenient time which is too slow!
+Use your react and node experience to build a simple booking engine.

 **You should contact us to ask questions or clarification.**